 Prevalence of Gaucher disease Type 1 (non-neuronopathic): 1 in 50,000-100,000 in the general population, worldwide;7 and approximately 1 in 350-450 people of Ashkenazi Jewish heritage8.
 The incidence of ASMD is estimated at 0.5 per 100,000 births.2

-The Lantern Project* offers both enzyme assays with reflex to DNA sequencing for Gaucher disease and ASMD for individual patients with:
+The Lantern Project* offers parallel testing of both enzyme assays with reflex to DNA sequencing of GBA or SMPD1 as appropriate, for individual patients with:

 - Symptoms suggestive of Gaucher disease or ASMD